OfficeDev/office-js-docs/reference/excel/worksheet.md

 ### findAll(text: string, criteria: WorksheetSearchCriteria)
-Finds all occurances of the given string based on the criteria specified and returns them as a discontiguous range.
+Finds all occurrences of the given string based on the criteria specified and returns them as a RangeAreas object, comprising one or more rectangular ranges.

 #### Syntax
 ```js